mklabs/make/readme.md

 ### npm like environment

-Recipes run in an environment very similar to the environment npm scripts are run in, where many pieces of information are made available regarding the setup of bake.
+Recipes run in an environment very similar to the environment npm scripts are run in, namely the `PATH` environment variable.

 #### path